DDTH/ddth-kafka/README.md

 final boolean consumeFromBeginning = true;
 final String topic = "topic-name";

+//consume one message from a topic
+KafkaMessage msg = consumer.consumeMessage(consumerGroupId, consumeFromBeginning, topic);

-//consume one message from a topic, this method blocks until message is available KafkaMessage msg = consumer.consumeMessage(consumerGroupId, consumeFromBeginning, topic);
+//consume one message from a topic.
+This is shorthand for consumer.consumeMessage(consumerGroupId, true, topic);
+KafkaMessage msg = consumer.consumeMessage(consumerGroupId, topic);

-//consume one message from a topic, wait up to 3 seconds for message to become available KafkaMessage msg = consumer.consumeMessage(consumerGroupId, consumeFromBeginning, topic, 3, TimeUnit.SECONDS);
+//consume one message from a topic, wait up to 3 seconds KafkaMessage msg = consumer.consumeMessage(consumerGroupId, consumeFromBeginning, topic, 3, TimeUnit.SECONDS);

+//consume one message from a topic, wait up to 3 seconds.
+This is shorthand for consumer.consumeMessage(consumerGroupId, true, topic, 3, TimeUnit.SECONDS);
+KafkaMessage msg = consumer.consumeMessage(consumerGroupId, topic, 3, TimeUnit.SECONDS);
 ```

 **Consume messages using message listener:**